 In order to succeed in business, you need to learn how to set business goals.
 Why?
 Without goals, you will never know if you are on track, or be able to create the right kind of strategy to reach them.
 If you don’t know where you’re headed, how do you expect to get there?
 Let’s look at what your business is probably like right now.

 You have no idea how much you’re going to make next month, also known as projections.
 You aren’t entirely sure what you made this month if we’re being honest.
 You’re just glad the Paypal notifications are coming in, if they did at all.
 You have this overly-ambitious to-do list that you don’t know how to prioritize, and you probably have multiple notebooks, apps and tools that you were convinced were going to get you together.
 But they didn’t, because you actually have no clue what is going on half of the time between juggling business and your job/life/bae/friends/kids etc. You have never done a business or blog audit, and make most of your decisions based on instinct and what you read on the Internet, rather than facts.
-Translation: Most areas in your Google Analytics are dusty, and your metrics scare and confuse you more than they inform you.
+Translation: Most areas in your Google Analytics are dusty, you don't have a marketing plan to follow, and your metrics scare and confuse you more than they inform you.

 Does this sound familiar?
 It has to be, because I used to be you.
 I also used to be stressed out and struggling.
 Now, I’m able to help people, pay my bills AND have peace of mind every single day.
 My accounts are profitable, I know what I need to pay in taxes each and every quarter, and I have this renewed sense of clarity and focus in my business that I never had before.
 So what changed?
 I learned how to properly set business goals and stopped making 2 critical mistakes.